rapodaca/dialect/src/manuscript.md

 <symbol> ::= <star> | <element> | <selection>
 ```

-Choosing the `<star>` non-terminal within a symbol leaves the atomic `element` and `selected` attributes as their default values (`undefined` and `false`, respectively).
+The `<star>` non-terminal leaves the atomic `element` and `selected` attributes in their default values (`undefined` and `false`, respectively).

-An `<element>` non-terminal found within a symbol assigns the `element` attribute to the corresponding value while leaving the `selected` attribute as its default value.
-Given the large number of choices within the `<element>` non-terminal, its production rule below only presents the first several.
-For a complete list of alternative, see the EBNF grammar in the Supporting Information.
+The `<element>` non-terminal option assigns the atomic `element` attribute to the corresponding value while leaving the `selected` attribute as its default value.
+Given the large number of choices within the `<element>` non-terminal, the following production rule only defines the first several.
+For a complete list of alternative, see the full grammar in the Supporting Information.

 ```
 <element> ::= "A" ( "c" | "g" | "l" | "m" | "r" | "s" | "t" | "u" )